Claudia Goldin: Research

-Historical trends in women’s labor force participation
+Historical trends in women's labor force participation

-Claudia Goldin's research has transformed the understanding of why women's wages and careers have historically been lower than men's and uncovered key drivers of gender differences in the labour market.
+Goldin's research documents how women's labor-force participation and earnings changed during economic development.
+She showed that married women's participation declined as economies shifted from agriculture to industry, then rose with the expansion of the service sector, and that changing social norms concerning women's responsibilities for home and family also shaped this pattern.

 In the book Understanding the Gender Gap: An Economic History of American Women (1990), she writes about the evolution of the female labor force in the United States from the late eighteenth century to the late twentieth century, focusing on the issue of gender distinction in the workplace and challenging the common previous understanding that women's employment advances were a response to social revolution rather than long-run economic progress.
 She demonstrates that the gender wage gap has existed for centuries and has been shaped by social norms, labor market structures, and legal restrictions.
 Goldin tackles the two central "women's issues" in economics today: Why has the female labor force participation rate risen so dramatically over the past half century, particularly for married women?
 Why has the gap between men and women's earnings been so persistent over this same period?

 In her working paper "The U-Shaped Female Labor Force Function in Economic Development and Economic History" (1994) Goldin writes about how female labor force participation follows a U-shaped trend.
 At the beginning, a great number of women work in agriculture, but as industrialization progresses, their participation declines due to social norms and a change of the labor market into more male-dominated sectors.
 However, as education improves women return to the labor force, hence the U-shape.
 This framework helps explain historical and cross-country labor trends.

 One of her most cited papers, "A Grand Gender Convergence: Its Last Chapter" (2014), underlines how making jobs more flexible would have a great impact on closing the gender gap.
 While some industries, like technology, science, and healthcare, have embraced more flexible work structures, these changes have been slower to take hold in fields such as corporate business, finance, and law.

 Goldin's book Career and Family: Women's Century-Long Journey Toward Equity (2021) is a comprehensive synthesis of her extensive research, examining how societal norms, economic forces, and personal choices intersect and have shaped women's lives and opportunities over the past century.
 It traces the history of college-educated women dealing with the problem of balancing career and family throughout the twentieth century in the United States, including the impact of the COVID-19 pandemic on women's careers.
 In the book, Goldin challenges conventional oversimplified beliefs about the gender gap, that it's all about personal choice, free of any need for policy intervention.
 She adeptly argues that choices are shaped by the constraints created by society, technology, legal frameworks, and personal expectations.